Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: OCT-H for the Optimal Control of MFQNETs

 \section{OCT-H for the Optimal Control of MFQNETs}

 In this section, we first prove that OCT-H can learn an optimal policy of Problem \eqref{eq:fluid}.
-Based on this result, we then proceed to develop an efficient algorithm to learn an optimal policy of Problem \eqref{eq:fluid} using OCT-H.
+Based on this result, we then proceed to develop an efficient algorithm to learn an optimal policy of Problem \eqref{eq:fluid} using OCT-H. Finally, we demonstrate that the theoretical results and the proposed algorithm also extend to robust MFQNETs.